jrfeathe/Portfolio/WBS/Task_F1.5_Frontend_Styling_Map.md

   - Let's leave this one as attention-surface.
 - Is `print-divider` intended to stay as a semantic hook for print borders, or can print CSS read `--light-hc-divider` directly?
   - print.css can read light-hc-divider directly.

+## Answered questions for cleaning up the four modes
+- Can we redefine high-contrast to use dedicated `*-hc-accent` (and related) per mode and drop `contrastAccent/contrastOn` from normal palettes?
+  - Yes we need to do this.
+Downstream too; we need to ensure all references point to *-hc-accent correctly.
+- Is it acceptable to repurpose `--dark-hc-accent` as the single high-contrast primary (currently `dark-hc-focus/contrastAccent` share the same color) and update downstream selectors accordingly?
+  - Yes we need to do this.
+Focus colors across all four modes are simply the high contrast accent colors.
+Our palette is a mess right now.
+For example:
+    - I am pretty sure that the following section of light is only used by light-hc:
+      -   --light-focus: #2563eb;
+          --light-borderSubtle: rgba(15, 23, 42, 0.2);
+          --light-contrastAccent: #1d4ed8;
+          --light-contrastOn: #ffffff;
+    - I am pretty sure that the following section of light-hc is unused:
+      -   --light-hc-accent: #0f766e;
+          --light-hc-accentHover: #0e938a;
+    - I am pretty sure that the following section of dark is only used by dark-hc:
+      -   --dark-focus: #38bdf8;
+          --dark-borderSubtle: rgba(248, 250, 252, 0.2);
+          --dark-primaryRing: rgba(56, 189, 248, 0.35);
+          --dark-primaryGlow: rgba(56, 189, 248, 0.35);
+          --dark-contrastAccent: #38bdf8;
+          --dark-contrastOn: #020617;
+          --dark-contrastOnStrong: #000000;
+    - I am pretty sure that the following section of dark-hc is unused:
+      -   --dark-hc-accent: #22c55e;
+          --dark-hc-accentHover: #16a34a;
+          --dark-hc-accentOn: #052e16;
+- Should `focus` stay per-mode (for non-HC) while HC modes get their own `hcFocus` token, or do we unify on the HC accent for outlines in HC?
+  - We do not need a focus mode for any mode.
+This is an artifact of the creation of high contrast modes.
+Current focus colors refer to HC mode accents.
+- Any external consumers depending on the current `contrastAccent` keys in the normal light/dark palettes (e.g., docs, tooling), or can we move HC-only values under the `*-hc` blocks?
+  - Not likely.
+We are only concerned about the tokens.json -> tokens.css -> globals.css -> {components} pipeline right now.

+## Completed steps for the four mode cleanup.
+Commit: "Task F1.5: Simplify the four themes"
+1) Add explicit `light-hc` and `dark-hc` palettes in `packages/ui/tokens.json` with the true HC accent/focus/on values; move HC-only fields (current focus/contrast*, primaryRing/Glow) into those HC palettes.
+2) Trim base `light`/`dark` palettes to normal-mode colors only (drop `contrastAccent/contrastOn` and other HC-only focus values).
+3) Update generator/types/Tailwind configs to read the new HC palettes for focus/accents instead of the base palettes.
+4) Rewire consumers (globals, chat, audio, contrast-more utilities) to the `*-hc-*` vars; remove lingering references to the old contrast fields.
+5) Keep `attention-surface` and **retain** `print-divider` (skipping removal); still consider pointing print CSS directly to `--light-hc-divider` later if desired.
+6) Sweep for removed fields (`contrastAccent`, `contrastOn`, old focus vars) to ensure everything points at the new palette structure.